 Consecutive failure to observe the zone limitation can result in placement in a closed centre until the asylum procedure ends with a final decision.
 It was not before September 2017 when the government formally designated the movement zones.
 These consist of zones covering designated geographical areas around the respective reception centres.
 The following map illustrates the zone around Sofia:

 However, since then, the SAR has not applied this as a ground for detention in a closed centre.
 At the end of 2017 information boards were placed in all reception centres indicating the respective movement zones applicable for the asylum seekers accommodated therein.
-In 2019, the SAR applied asylum detention on account of the person’s attempts to leave Bulgaria in two cases.
+In 2020, the SAR applied asylum detention on account of the person’s attempts to leave Bulgaria in one case.

 Council of Ministers, Decision No 550 of 27 September 2017.